arashThr/blog/content/lists/myMovies.md

 - [X] Top Gun: Maverick - 9
 - [X] Everything, everywhere, all at once - 9
 - [ ] Crimes of the future
-- [ ] Three thousands years of longing
+- [X] Three thousands years of longing: 7
 - [X] Knives out - 7
 - [X] Analyze that - 5
 - [X] Jurassic World Dominion - 2
 - [X] Bullet train - 4
-- [ ] Triangle of Sadness - 8
+- [X] Triangle of Sadness - 8
 - [ ] The Phantom of the Opera
 - [ ] One Fine Day
 - [ ] You've Got Mail